 The block operates a 'Stay Put' evacuation strategy.
 No communal fire detection and warning system was seen to be installed.
+Smoke detection was installed for the purpose of activating the AOV at the head of the stairs.
 Emergency escape lighting was installed throughout.